David Ragan: 2007–2011

 For the 2007 season, Ragan moved to the Nextel Cup Series as the driver of the number 6 Roush Fenway Racing Ford Fusion.
 He also participated in the NASCAR Rookie of the Year standings in both the Nextel Cup and Busch Series, where he finished second in the Nextel Cup Series, while winning the award in the Busch Series.
 During the Cup season, Ragan recorded two top-five finishes, one being in the 2007 Daytona 500, and three top-tens, finishing 23rd in the point standings.
-During the Busch Series season, he earned two pole positions, four Top 5's, and nine Top 10's, while finishing fifth in the final point standings.
+During the Busch Series season, he earned two pole positions, four top-fives, and nine top-tens, while finishing fifth in the final point standings.
 Also in 2007, he participated in one ARCA Racing Series event, where he finished in the fourth position.

-In 2008, he raced in the Sprint Cup Series, the Nationwide Series, and in two ARCA Racing Series events.
-In the Cup season, he earned six Top 5's and 14 Top 10's, while finishing thirteenth in points.
+In 2008, Ragan raced in the Sprint Cup Series, the Nationwide Series, and in two ARCA Racing Series events.
+In the Cup season, he earned six top-fives and 14 top-tens, while finishing thirteenth in points.
 During the Nationwide season, he got seven top-fives and 21 top-ten finishes.
 Ragan clinched fourth in the final point standings.
 One year later, in 2009, he participated in only the Cup Series and the Nationwide Series.
 During the 2009 NASCAR Sprint Cup Series season, he recorded zero top-fives and two top-tens and finished 27th in points.
 However, in the 2009 NASCAR Nationwide Series season, he won two races and earned five top-fives and fifteen top-tens, while finishing eighteenth in points.